This post was originally published on July 24, 2017, and was updated on May 21, 2020.

 According to Google, having good reviews will improve your business’s local visibility, too.
 Beyond having positive local reviews on sites like Yelp, Google My Business and Facebook, you should also display these reviews on your own website (if you have one).

 If you’re using WordPress for your website, there are plenty of plugins that allow you to show reviews on your site.
-And this post walks you through how to set up the WP Customer Reviews plugin on your WordPress site.
-Just make sure you’re only highlighting reviews that will help to build trust.

 3. Get local backlinks